Why Do Clownfish Eat Their Own Eggs? (Clownfish Behavior)

 Environmental Factors

-In addition to predators, clownfish face environmental challenges in protecting their eggs:
+In addition to reef predators, clownfish face intense environmental stressors that can compromise a clutch:

-• Strong water currents – Fast-moving water can dislodge egg clutches from their protective anemone or coral hideaway.
-This leaves them exposed to predators.
+• Hydrodynamic Displacement: Strong, fast-moving water currents can dislodge the sticky egg clutch from its protective coral hideaway, exposing them to predators.

 Clownfish eggs are highly vulnerable in reef environments and require diligent parental care to reach hatching.
 Predators and environmental factors constantly threaten the next generation.